scriban/scriban/doc/language.md

 > Notice that when a function receives the result of a pipe call (e.g `date.to_string` in the example above), it is passed as the **first argument of the call**.
 This is valid for both .NET custom functions as well as for Scriban integrated functions.

-Pipes can also be chained across multiple lines.
+Pipes are *greedy* with respect to whitespace.
+This allow them to be chained across multiple lines:

 ```
 {{-